-Equitix MA 5 Capital Eurobond Limited (the "Company") is a private company limited by shares, domiciled and registered in England and Wales in the UK under the Companies Act 2006.
+Equitix MA 10 Capital Eurobond Limited (the "Company") is a private company limited by shares incorporated, domiciled and registered in England and Wales in the UK under the Companies Act 2006.
 The address of the registered office is given on page 2.
-The nature of the Company's operations and its principal activities are set out in the Strategic Report on pages 6 and 7.
+The nature of the Company's operations and its principal activities are set out in the Strategic Report on page 6.
 These financial statements are presented in pounds sterling, being the currency of the primary economic environment in which the Company operates.
 Monetary amounts are rounded to the nearest £'000.